mcsmithers/findSomeUser/README.md

 This has has been built in Angular using their [cli](https://cli.angular.io/) and was generated using [Nx](https://nx.dev).
 Having a generator helps since you can easily create the needed files and have the imports and other essentials ready to use,so you can focus your development time on code with some automated assistance.

 [Cypress](https://www.cypress.io/) is used for e2e testing so you can have easy-to-understand tests that test endpoints, front-end element behavior, an so forth.
+The tests in this project were automatically generated, but it's easy to write your own with Cypress.

+[Jest](https://jestjs.io/) is used for unit tests in this project, but you can use others such as Karma in your own projects.
+Jest is easy to use and their documentation is detailed, so it's a good place to start for unit testing in JS.

 [Postman](https://www.getpostman.com/) was used to test API calls.
 While no authentication is used for the [Github API](https://developer.github.com/v3/), Postman is great for those that require it so calls can be correctly coded.
-The tests in this project were automatically generated, but it's easy to write your own with Cypress.

 ## Quick Start & Documentation